rustprooflabs/pgosm-flex/docs/DOCKER-RUN.md

 Create directory for the `.osm.pbf` file and the output `.sql` file.
 The PBF and MD5 files downloaded from Geofabrik are stored in this directory.
+This directory location is assumed in subsequent `docker run` commands.
+If you change the data file path be sure to adjust `-v ~/pgosm-data:/app/output` appropriately to link your path.

 ```bash
 mkdir ~/pgosm-data
 ```

-Changing this directory location requires updating the `docker run` command.
-Update the line `-v ~/pgosm-data:/app/output` to link the appropriate path.

-## Run Container
+## Run PgOSM Flex Container

 Set environment variables for the temporary Postgres connection in Docker.

+### Internal Postgres instance

+The Postgres username and password are the minimum required parameters to use the internal Postgres database instance.

 ```bash
 export POSTGRES_USER=postgres
 export POSTGRES_PASSWORD=mysecretpassword
 ```

 Start the `pgosm` Docker container to make PostgreSQL/PostGIS available.
 This command exposes Postgres inside Docker on port 5433 and establishes links